 If you wish to sync files between your work issued UH computer and the UH Enterprise Dropbox, you can use the SmartSync app.
 Visit the following link to download the applicable client. https://help.dropbox.com/installs-integrations/desktop/download-dropbox

 This link provides information on how to use the SmartSync app:

-Can I use the UH Enterprise Dropbox to request files be securely?
+Can I use the UH Enterprise Dropbox to request files?

 Yes, Dropbox has a feature known as File Request.
 A File Request link allows anyone to send you a file, regardless of whether they have a Dropbox account or not.
 When a user sends you a file, it goes to your Dropbox account.
 Unless you explicitly share the Dropbox folder or files, only you can view these uploaded files.